Centrifugal partition chromatography: History

-In the 1940s Craig invented the first apparatus to conduct countercurrent partitioning; he called this Countercurrent Distribution Craig apparatus consists of a series of glass tubes that are designed and arranged such that the lighter liquid phase is transferred from one tube to the next.
-The next major milestone was Droplet countercurrent chromatography (DCCC).
+In the 1940s Craig invented the first apparatus to conduct countercurrent partitioning; he called this the countercurrent distribution Craig apparatus.
+The apparatus consists of a series of glass tubes that are designed and arranged such that the lighter liquid phase is transferred from one tube to the next.
+The next major milestone was droplet countercurrent chromatography (DCCC).
 It uses only gravity to move the mobile phase through the stationary phase which is held in long vertical tubes connected in series.
 The modern era of CCC began with the development of the planetary centrifuge by Ito which was first introduced in 1966 as a closed helical tube which was rotated on a "planetary" axis as is turned on a "sun" axis.

 Centrifugal partition chromatography was introduced in Japan in 1982; the first instrument was built at Sanki Eng.
 Ltd. in Kyoto.
 The first instrument consisted of twelve cartridges arranged around the rotor of a centrifuge; the inner volume of each cartridge was about 15 mL for 50 channels.
-In 1999 Kromaton was developed of the first FCPC with Radial Cells.
+In 1999 Kromaton developed the first FCPC with radial cells.
 During cell development, the Z cell was completed in 2005 and the twin cell in 2009.
-In 2017 RotaChrom designed its top performing CPC cells through Computed Fluid Dynamic simulation software.
+In 2017 RotaChrom designed its top performing CPC cells through computed fluid dynamic simulation software by László Németh and László Lorántfy.
 After thousands of simulations, this tool revealed the drawbacks of conventional CPC cell designs and highlighted the unparallel load capacity and scalable cell design of RotaChrom.

+Both researchers left RotaChrom in Sept 1 2019.

+In 2022, László Németh founded LiLiChro, where he continued his research on better and more efficient cells.
+His team is currently working on 2 more patents, further strengthening the position of CPC in chromatography.